konimarti/flow/README.md

 The triggers control the behavior of the observer implementation and determines when to notify the observers.
 This gives a large flexibility and covers specific use cases with user-defined triggers.
+The following triggers are currently implemented in this package:
+- OnChange: Triggers when the value changes.
+- OnValue: Triggers when the new value matches the initialized value.
+- AboveFloat64: Triggers when a new float64 is above the initialized float64 threshold.
+- BelowFloat64: Triggers when a new float64 is below the initialized float64 threshold.

 ## Example with a channel-based observer